Merethin/Latte/README.md

 - Copy Current Nation (default: X) - copy the current nation link to clipboard.
 - Appoint RO (default: D) - appoint yourself as RO.
 - Prep (default: P) - load the prep page if not there, otherwise perform prepping actions (one per keypress).
-- Tag (default: T) - load the tag page if not there, otherwise perform tag actions (one per keypress).
+- Tag/Detag (default: T) - load the tag/detag page if not there, otherwise perform tag/detag actions (one per keypress).

-## Known Issues

-Unicode characters in WFEs _will_ break, despite NationStates itself supporting them.
-So no flags, emojis, overly special characters, etc. BBcode itself works completely fine.
+- Open Eyebeast/Save Snapshot (default: O) - if on NS, load the current region in Eyebeast, if on Eyebeast, save the currently selected snapshot to the userscript's storage and close the Eyebeast tab.

 ## Installing from Releases